shuymn/json-stringify-cli/README.md

 # json-stringify-cli

-CLI tool that reads a JSON file, compacts it (removes whitespace), and outputs a single JSON string literal containing that JSON.
+CLI tool that reads JSON from a file or stdin, compacts it (removes whitespace), and outputs a single JSON string literal containing that JSON.
 Useful when you need the JSON embedded as a string value.

+## Features

+- Read JSON from files or standard input
+- Compact JSON output (removes unnecessary whitespace)
+- Output as JSON string literal with proper escaping
+- Zero external dependencies (uses only Go standard library)
+- Helpful error messages with optional debug mode

 ## Installation